Entwicklungsleiter/howto_build_a_website_on_wordpress/docs/02_server_configuration.md

 ```
 Notice: You see only "internal stuff" and my custom ssh port 12345 are open

+- the time and time zone is set well (command: date)

 ## Install docker & docker-compose

-Through the internet are many descriptions, how docker can be installed from dockers own software repository.
+Through the internet are many descriptions, how docker can be installed from dockers official software repository.
 Since I work with docker from Ubuntu repos I never had problems and so install it the easy way:

 ```shell
 sudo apt install docker.io docker-compose